Lorrain language

-Lorrain is a language (often referred to as patois) spoken by now a minority of people in Lorraine in France, small parts of Alsace and in Gaume in Belgium.
-It is a langue d'oïl.
+Lorrain, also known as Lorrain roman, is a langue d'oïl spoken by a minority of people in the region of Lorraine in northeastern France, as well as in some parts of Alsace and Gaume in Belgium.
+It is often referred to as a patois.

-It is classified as a regional language of France and has the recognised status of a regional language of Wallonia, where it is known as Gaumais.
+It is a regional language of France.
+In Wallonia, it is known as Gaumais and enjoys official recognition as a regional language.
 It has been influenced by Lorraine Franconian and Luxembourgish, West Central German languages spoken in nearby or overlapping areas.

 Features

 Linguist Stephanie Russo noted the difference of a 'second' imperfect and pluperfect tense between Lorrain and Standard French.
-It is derived from Latin grammar that no longer is used in modern French.
+It is derived from Latin grammar that is no longer used in modern French.

 Variations

 The Linguasphere Observatory distinguishes seven variants :